Skip to Content

 Unlike other taproot vegetables, however, it can be sown in trays and then transplanted at about 5 weeks.
 Allow 8-12 inches between plants as the root becomes quite rotund.

-Watering them deeply over a stretch of time is quite better than frequent, shallow watering as you want the roots to grow down deep in search of water.
+Watering them deeply over some time is quite better than frequent, shallow watering as you want the roots to grow down deep in search of water.

 The roots start swelling at about 14 weeks.
-If you have fertile, friable soil, the swedes should have all they need to produce healthy vegetables.
+The Swedes should have all they need to produce healthy vegetables if they have fertile, friable soil.

 The plant should provide a good covering of leaves to mulch the soil and keep the roots cool.